 - You are a community centre, hall, or place of worship.

-- You are parish, and town council operated units.
+- You are a parish or town council operated unit.

 How to apply

 Before starting your application please read the Additional Restrictions Grant guidance.

 This application form is for Phase 2 of the Additional Restrictions Grant.
 Phase 2 relates to the national lockdown period, which started on 5 January 2021.

 If you have not applied for an Additional Restrictions Grant for Phase 1 (for the period 5 November to 2 December 2020).
 Complete the relevant section on the Phase 2 application form.